PanIGGCAS/SeisElastic2D_1.1/README.md

 For downloading and using this package for your own studies, please cite the following publications:

+Pan, W., Innanen, K. A., & Wang, Y. (2020).
+SeisElastic2D: An open-source package for multiparameter full-waveform inversion in isotropic-, anisotropic- and visco-elastic media.
+Computers & Geosciences, 145, 104586.

+Pan, W. & Wang, Y., 2020.
+On the influence of different misfit functions for attenuation estimation in viscoelastic full-waveform inversion: synthetic study.
+Geophysical Journal International, 221(2), 1292–1319.

 Pan, W., Innanen, K & Wang, Y., 2020.
 Parameterization analysis and field validation of VTI-elastic full-waveform inversion in a walk-away vertical seismic profile configuration, Geophysics.
 85(3), B87-B107.

 Pan, W. & Innanen, K., 2019.
 Amplitude-based misfit functions in viscoelastic full-waveform inversion applied to walk-away vertical seismic profile data, Geophysics.
 84(5), B335-B351.